We use cookies on this website.

 • Security responsibility: logs, audits, compliance = your problem

-Verdict: viable for mature IT teams with infrastructure skills.
-Counter-productive for dev teams or SMEs without dedicated OPS.
-The time spent maintaining a jump box costs more than Bastion's €140/month.
+Verdict: Suitable for mature IT teams with infrastructure expertise.
+Counterproductive for development teams or small and medium-sized businesses without a dedicated operations team.
+The time spent maintaining a jump box often costs more than Bastion’s €140/month.

 Alternative 3: VPN Point-to-Site or Site-to-Site